 Also known as erectile dysfunction, or impotence, erectile disorder (ED) is the inability to get or maintain an erection that is firm enough for sexual intercourse or other satisfying sexual activity.
 While it is normal to occasionally lose an erection, men with ED have a chronic problem.
-ED affects at least 12 million American men and becomes more common with age.
+ED affects about 30 million American men and becomes more common with age.
 Generally, ED is only a matter of concern if the problem causes stress or loss of self-confidence, affects a relationship, or is found to be a sign of an underlying health condition that requires immediate treatment.

-- Inability to get an erection during sexual activity.
+- Inability to get an erection during sexual activity

-- Inability to maintain an erection long enough to finish a sexual act.
+- Inability to maintain an erection long enough to finish a sexual act

-- Inability to get an erection that is as rigid as previously experienced.
+- Inability to get an erection that is as rigid as previously experienced

 A five-part questionnaire, known as the International Index of Erectile Function, rates symptoms and helps determine the severity of dysfunction.
 Symptoms can be situational, which means they occur only in specific situations or with specific partners.
 Symptoms can also be generalized, meaning they occur all the time, regardless of the situation or partner involved.
 Low self-esteem, lack of confidence, and fear of sexual relations often accompany the experience of erectile dysfunction.

-Treatment often begins with lifestyle changes, such as quitting smoking (because tobacco causes narrowing of blood vessels) or taking steps to reduce cardiovascular disease risks, such as weight loss, exercise and control of blood sugar and blood pressure, which can also improve the symptoms of ED.
+Treatment often begins with lifestyle changes, such as quitting smoking (because tobacco causes narrowing of blood vessels) or taking steps to reduce cardiovascular disease risks, such as weight loss, exercise, and control of blood sugar and blood pressure, which can also improve the symptoms of ED.

 Medications such as Cialis and Viagra, which prevent an enzyme in the penis from causing erection loss, are sometimes prescribed.
 When medication is unsuccessful, external vacuum pumps that increase blood flow to the penis or self-injected penile medication that induces an erection may be recommended, although these are not popular options due to the advanced planning and lack of spontaneity involved.
-In cases where these treatments are ineffective or not tolerated, penile implants, or internal penile pumps, that pump fluid into the penis, may be an option.
+In cases where these treatments are ineffective or not tolerated, penile implants, or internal penile pumps, that pump fluid into the penis may be an option.